M-1 Visa – Houston Immigration Law Firm

 After graduation, a student with an M-1 visa may apply for an extension of his/her stay in the USA if he/she is going to undergo an internship in a field.
 As a rule, the status of M-1 will be extended at the rate of 1 month of practice for every 4 months of training.
 In this case, the total internship period may not exceed 6 months.

-To extend your stay in the United States, you need to send the completed I-539 form (application for extension or change of non-immigration status) to the US Immigration and Citizenship Service no later than 15 days (but not earlier than 60 days) before the time allowed for you to expire in USA.
-In addition, you must submit Form I-201D to the US Immigration and Citizenship Service.
+To extend your stay in the United States, you need to send the completed I-539 form (application for extension or change of non-immigrant status) to the USCIS no later than 15 days (but not earlier than 60 days) before the time allowed for you to expire in USA.
+In addition, you must submit Form I-201D to the USCIS.